jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

   it.
 It's better to see raw evidence when debugging.
 - Make it clear you're willing to help in finding a solution e.g. would someone provide a pointer?
 What other sites can I search?
-- Be explicit in what you want, which ensures an upper bound on time and effort e.g. 'would you give me a pointer to a good explanation of X?' is better than 'Would you explain X, please?'.
-It's also better to have someone explain what's wrong with buggy code than have then fix it.
+- Be explicit in what you want, creating a limit on time and effort required e.g. 'would you give me a pointer to a good explanation of X?' is better than 'Would you explain X, please?'.
+It's also better to have someone explain what's wrong with buggy code than have them fix it.
 - When asking about code, provide a small bug demonstrating test case (sometimes its impossible, but its good to try) and give a hint to the problem e.g. after line 7 I expected x but got y.